nrbrook/BlurBox/README.md

 `bodyContent` (null) [element] The plugin will blur this element.
 By default, uses the first child of `body`

+`closeOnBackgroundClick` (true) [bool] If true, clicking on the blurred background will close the box

 ## Function Reference

 ### jQuery prototype constructor